Thinklab-SJTU/T2TCO/README.md

-# T2TCO: From Distribution Learning in Training to Gradient Search in Testing for Combinatorial Optimization
+# T2T: From Distribution Learning in Training to Gradient Search in Testing for Combinatorial Optimization

-Official implementation of **NeurIPS 2023** paper: "[From Distribution Learning in Training to Gradient Search in Testing for Combinatorial Optimization](https://www.researchgate.net/publication/375239515_From_Distribution_Learning_in_Training_to_Gradient_Search_in_Testing_for_Combinatorial_Optimization)".
+Official implementation of **NeurIPS 2023** paper: "[T2T: From Distribution Learning in Training to Gradient Search in Testing for Combinatorial Optimization](https://openreview.net/forum?id=JtF0ugNMv2)".

 Authors: Yang Li, Jinpei Guo, Runzhong Wang, Junchi Yan.